asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-What does Azure route traffic between, by default?
+By default, Azure routes traffic between

 %

-- Between subnets
+- Subnets
 - Connected VNets
 - Connected on-premises networks
 - the internet

 ######

-List your options to override the default routes created by Azure
+To override the default routes created by Azure, you can use

 %